FlyJingFish/AndroidAOP/docs/getting_started.md

     :warning::warning::warning:After setting include and exclude, all aspects are only valid within the rules you set.
 Please remember your settings!
 In addition, since Android Studio may have cache after setting here, it is recommended to clean before continuing development

 ### 5. The code weaving method can be set during development (this step is an optional configuration item)

+<p style="color:red;">If you configure DebugMode in this step, please read the instructions in each line below carefully and do not copy them blindly, especially if you want to cut third-party jar packages.</p>

 **The following configuration steps also apply to componentized scenarios [Click here to view](https://flyjingfish.github.io/AndroidAOP/FAQ/#14-different-modules-of-componentized-projects-use-products-such-as-aar-for-compilation-how-to-speed-up-the-packaging-speed)**